heeropang/VirtualPullDown/fast_predict/README.md

 ```
 ![example](./example/pymol_example.png)

-Once the protein sequence of the region to truncate is decided, then close PyMol and follow the prompts...
+Once the protein sequence of the region to truncate is decided, then close PyMol and type the unique squence into the prompt...
+The script will search the pattern and specify the first occurence to be the region to truncate.
+The user can choose from either N-terminal or C-terminal from the region to keep.
 ```
-Please enter a protein sequence of the region (4-5 residues) you wish to truncate i.e. DEFQ:HKQD Found pattern 'HKQD' in Bt24 at positions 14-17
+Please enter the unique protein sequence of the region (4-5 residues) you wish to truncate i.e. DEFQ:HKQD Found pattern 'HKQD' in Bt24 at positions 14-17
-Do you want to truncate N-terminal of the motif or C-terminal of the motif? (n or c): n
+Do you want to keep N-terminal or C-terminal part from the motif? (n or c): c
 ```
-Truncating N-terminal from from the motif will generate bait_truncated.fasta
+The script will keep the C-terminal part starting with the motif and return the bait_truncated.fasta used for VirtualPulldown
 ```
 >Bt24
 HKQDDKLKETQVIQMNEAALRKLEKELVDVQKQKN